The college has a selective admissions process whereby each candidate is evaluated individually. The basic requirements are as follows:

-- Submit a personal statement (no less than 200 words, no more than 500) telling us why you're passionate about the food and hospitality industry, what experiences you have, and how you feel that your experiences have prepared you for The Culinary Institute of America.
+- Submit a personal statement (no less than 200 words, no more than 500) The applicant must describe why they are passionate about the food and hospitality industry, what experiences they have, and how they feel that those experiences have prepared them for The Culinary Institute of America.

 - Pay the nonrefundable application fee Submit payment of $50 to The Culinary Institute of America.

 - Ask for a recommendation.
 One character recommendation is required.
 It should be from an employer, teacher, or professional colleague either within or outside the foodservice industry.
-In addition, the recommendation should address the your commitment to the food world, problem-solving ability, and persistence in either work or academics.
-Ask your recommender to complete this recommendation by:
+In addition, the recommendation should address the applicant's commitment to the food world, problem-solving ability, and persistence in either work or academics.
+The applicant must ask the recommender to complete this recommendation by:

-Or, you can provide CIA Admissions with your recommender's contact information and we will contact them for a verbal recommendation.
+Or, the applicant can provide CIA Admissions with the recommender's contact information so that they can contact them for a verbal recommendation.